Lifailon/TorAPI/README.md

 ### Dockerfile

-You can use project files to build from [dockerfile](dockerfile):
+You can build the image yourself from the project's source files using [dockerfile](dockerfile).

+Clone this repository:

 ```shell
 git clone https://github.com/Lifailon/TorAPI
 cd TorAPI
 ```

-When using a proxy, edit the variables in dockerfile:
+Edit variables or other settings in the `dockerfile` if necessary:

 ```shell
 ENV PROXY_ADDRESS="192.168.3.100"